Advice

 Electric Car Charging Points: Charging On The Go

-Is charging your electric car as simple as pulling up at the nearest charging point and replenish the battery?
-Not yet, but it’s heading in the right direction.
-In this article, we’ll take a look at the national and regional charging network providers, how they work, and which apps, cards or subscriptions might be right for you.
+Using a public charging station is very often just as easy as using a fuel pump – park up, plug in, tap your bank card and you’re all set.
+In this article, we’ll take a look at the national and regional charging network providers, how they work, and which apps, cards or subscriptions might be useful to help you along the way.

 How do electric car charging points work?